MicrosoftDocs/cpp-docs/docs/ide/visual-cpp-project-types.md

 >  You can create a C-language project by using C++ project templates.
 In the generated project, locate files that have a .cpp file name extension and change it to .c.
 Then, on the **Project Properties** page for the project (not for the solution), expand **Configuration Properties**, **C/C++** and select **Advanced**.
 Change the **Compile As** setting to **Compile as C Code (/TC)**.

 ## Project Templates
- Visual Studio the following Visual C++ project templates.
+ Visual Studio has the following Visual C++ project templates.

 ### Store Apps
 [C#, VB, and C++ project templates for  Store apps](http://go.microsoft.com/fwlink/p/?LinkID=262279)